Jewish ceremonial art: Sukkot items

-Passover haggadah
+Passover items

+Haggadah

 The tradition of artistically embellished haggadahs, the Jewish text that sets forth the order of the Passover Seder, dates back to the Middle Ages.
 The Sarajevo Haggadah of 1350 is a celebrated example.
 Major contemporary artists have produced notable haggadahs, such as the Szyk Hagaddah.
 See also the facsimile edition of the even earlier Barcelona Haggadah of 1340.

+Seder plate

+The Passover Seder plate is a special plate containing the six symbolic foods displayed at the Passover Seder: the Maror and Chazeret (bitter herbs), the Zeroa (a roasted shank bone, typically lamb), the Beitza (a hard-boiled egg), the Karpas (a green vegetable, typically parsley), and the Charoset (a paste of fruit, nuts, spices, and wine).
+Seder plates may come in a set with a matching dish for the three whole matzot used during the seder.
+These dishes can be intricately decorated and often come with dedicated spaces for each specific food.

 Notable Judaica collections

 Museums with notable collections of Jewish ceremonial art include the British Library, the Israel Museum, the Jewish Museum (London), the Musée d'Art et d'Histoire du Judaïsme in Paris, the Jewish Museum in Prague, the North Carolina Museum of Art, the Jewish Museum (New York), the Musée Lorrain in Nancy, the Musée alsacien in Strasbourg and the Contemporary Jewish Museum of San Francisco.
-The Museum of Jewish Heritage in Battery City Park, New York City also holds a sizable collection.
+The Museum of Jewish Heritage in New York City also holds a sizable collection.
+Significant private collections include the Gross Family Collection.

 Another way to see Judaica is through the art marketplace, including auction houses.
 Sotheby's, Bonhams-New York, Skinner's and Kestenbaums routinely hold regular auctions each year.